SirvachJumani/AFE2-Volatility-Modeling-and-Downside-Risk-Modeling/README.md

 University Trier - Applied Financial Econometrics - Project 2

-# SUMMARY for Volatility Modeling:
+# Summary for Volatility Modeling:
 In the time-series 5 weekdays data of Euro stock close exchange price, firstly cleaning and manipulating the dataset and then first using AIC and autocorrelation to find the best ARMA GARCH model for up to five lags for the log-returns.
 Afterward, check the volatility clustering in the dataset.
 Finally generates the GJR-GARCH and EGARCH model to check the leverage effect is present or not in the Euro stock data set.

 # Task done in Volatility Modeling